The course and workshop proposals call for Fall 2023 and early spring 2024 is OPEN. Deadline is August 31st.

 Our financial support will cover travel related expenses for invited and internal lecturers, as well as participating student members.
 For courses, we will in addition provide a flat sum of 60 000 NOK per course to the department hosting the course, to compensate time spent preparing and teaching.
 Our administrative support may help during both planning and execution of the course, and will ease the process of making a course available across institutions.

 NORBIS courses are ideally organised in a biannual fashion.
 We encourage organisers of previous courses to apply with the same proposal as earlier, and to please add a summary of the participation and evaluation from the last round, as well as a note describing any updates and changes.

-Please read the NORBIS course guidelines here.
-The form will be awailable early spring 2019.
+Please read the NORBIS course guidelines and find the application form online here.

 NORBIS also welcomes proposals for workshops that fit our scope and that have NORBIS members as their main focus.
 The content and format of a workshop may be less formal than that of a course.
 The workshop may be shorter, more focussed, closer to frontline research, and not necessarily teaching basic concepts, e.g. with students working on their own data.
 NORBIS will offer full administrative support of the workshop, and fund travel and accommodation for lecturers and NORBIS students.

 Do you have an idea for a workshop within one or several of our fields?
-Please find the documents describing how to proceed here.
-The form will be awailable early spring 2019.
+Please find the application guidelines and application form online here.

 Any questions regarding courses and workshops can be directed to firstname.lastname@example.org.